Generating HAR files and analyzing web requests

 1. Go to Developer tools using the F12 keyboard shortcut

-2. Refresh the page to start capturing the traffic between the browser to the server.
+2. Refresh the page to start capturing the browser and server traffic.

-• Note: Please capture a full page load so we can see the requests made prior to the problem we're analyzing.
+• Note: Please capture a full page load so we can see the requests made before the problem we're analyzing.

 3. Complete the steps that trigger or demonstrate your issue.